GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 - **Species reports**: it contains a link to a new html file showing results for every single species included in the analysis.
 This link is well supported with interactive maps, statistics, figures and tables.

 ## Scripts
 The main R script is named `KBAsCan_Topdown_v10.R`.
-It fully implements the full set of analsysis for any species in Canada.
+It fully implements the analsysis for any species in Canada.
 It requerires some addtional work to summarize serveral lines into more practical and elegant functions.

 The Markdown file `MacroKBAs_Sites_v4.Rmd` generates a .html file to visualize the master document.